 Due to the current global situation, business leaders all over the world are currently trying to make sense of these new and strange times.
 You are probably one of them.
-A lot of things are uncertain but before turning all plans and visions on its head, let’s take a step back and look at what we do know:
+A lot of things are uncertain but before turning all plans, customer communication and visions on its head, let’s take a step back and look at what we do know:

 1. Don’t try to fix something that isn’t broken!
 Some industries, and markets, are being hit harder than others right now.
 While consumer spending will slow in a recession, it won’t stop completely.
 Customers still need many products and services, and they still need help when things go wrong.
 Review your customer journeys.
 Are they still relevant?
 It’s important to continue telling your story in a credible and genuine way.
 Many moments in the customer journey are still happening as usual, so the worst thing you can do is to change what’s already working.
 Put your time and effort elsewhere!